Darden Class of 2029 Essay Analysis

 - 2 min read

-UVA Darden has released its short answer questions for the 2025-26 application cycle.
+UVA Darden has released its short answer questions for the 2026-27 application cycle, with streamlined written essays and a new video essay.

 What would you want your classmates to know about you that is not on your resume?
 (200 words)